-8.2.7 E1 Release (FFS)
+8.2.7 E1 Release

 8.2.7.1 General

 The purpose of the E1 Release procedure is to release all existing signalling connections and related application level data.
 This procedure does not affect existing UE-related contexts, if any.
 The procedure uses non-UE associated signalling.